K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Related work

-In addition to kinematic and kinetic data, other physiological data have also been included in lower limb datasets, particularly sEMG, which has been widely recorded in numerous datasets \cite{Benchmark2018, IMU2023}.
-The study by \cite{Children_2008} addressed the gap in children's data by including multimodal gait data for level ground walking at four different speeds.
-Similarly, \cite{KK_EMG2} reported a dataset from straight walking trials at controlled speeds ranging from 1.0 to 4.0 km/h.
-In addition to walking at different speeds, the dataset proposed by \cite{Young2011} and \cite{KK_EMG1} included various other walking modes, such as toe-walking, heel-walking, and step ascending/descending. \cite{Ramp_Stair} reported kinematic, kinetic, and sEMG data from walking trials at various speeds and slopes and included information from IMUs and goniometers. \cite{SitStand} focused on sit-to-stand transitions, and recorded kinematics, kinetics, IMU, and sEMG data from multiple joints. \cite{KK_HDEMG} reported kinematic, kinetic, IMU, and high-density sEMG data for various tasks, such as walking at different speeds, ramp ascent/descent, sit-to-stand-to-walk, stair ascent/descent, and side-stepping gaits.
-To expand the number of walking tasks included in the dataset, \cite{LiGuangLin} and \cite{CyclicTasks} designed 16 and 33 different motion tasks, respectively, to capture the diversity of lower limb movements.
-These datasets include kinematic, kinetic, and sEMG data for both cyclic and non-cyclic activities. \cite{138Adults} made significant contributions in terms of participant scale, reporting self-selected speed walking data from 138 healthy adults and 50 stroke survivors.
-In addition to sEMG, other biological signals, such as electroencephalography (EEG) \cite{EEG2023, FullBody}, electrooculogram (EOG) \cite{EEG2018}, and egocentric data \cite{IMU_Ego}, have also been recorded to capture physiological changes during walking.
+In addition to kinematic and kinetic data, other physiological data have been included in lower limb datasets, particularly sEMG signals, which have been widely recorded in numerous datasets \citep{Benchmark2018, IMU2023}.
+The study by \citet{Children_2008} addressed the gap in children's data by including multimodal gait data for level ground walking at four speeds.
+Similarly, \citet{KK_EMG2} reported a dataset recorded during straight walking trials at controlled speeds ranging from 1.0 to 4.0 km/h.
+In addition to walking at different speeds, the datasets proposed by \citet{Young2011} and \citet{KK_EMG1} included data collected under various other walking modes, such as toe-walking, heel-walking, and step ascending/descending. \citet{Ramp_Stair} reported kinematic, kinetic, and sEMG data from walking trials conducted at various speeds and slopes, as well as IMUs and goniometer data. \citet{SitStand} focused on sit-to-stand transitions and recorded kinematic, kinetic, IMU, and sEMG data from multiple joints. \citet{KK_HDEMG} reported kinematic, kinetic, IMU, and high-density sEMG data for various tasks, such as walking at different speeds, ramp ascent/descent, sit-to-stand-to-walk, stair ascent/descent, and side-stepping gaits.
+To expand the number of walking tasks included in the dataset, \citet{LiGuangLin} and \citet{CyclicTasks} designed 16 and 33 motion tasks, respectively, to capture diverse lower limb movements.
+These datasets include kinematic, kinetic, and sEMG data for both cyclic and non-cyclic activities. \citet{138Adults} made significant contributions in terms of participant scale, reporting self-selected speed walking data from 138 healthy adults and 50 stroke survivors.
+In addition to sEMG signals, other biological signals, such as electroencephalography (EEG) \citep{EEG2023, FullBody}, electrooculogram (EOG) \citep{EEG2018}, and egocentric data \citep{IMU_Ego}, have been recorded to capture physiological changes during walking.

-To our knowledge, no existing dataset simultaneously includes the following: kinematic and kinetic recordings, multimodal physiological signal measurements, trials under nonideal conditions, and large-scale walking data sufficient for data-driven methods.
-To address these challenges, we release a novel lower limb motion dataset that includes comprehensive multimodal data across various walking speeds and ramps.
-This dataset aims to promote further advancements in rehabilitation robotics and intention recognition.